 Lactation: Advise lactating women not to breastfeed during TIVDAK treatment and for at least 3 weeks after the last dose.

-Please see full prescribing information, including BOXED WARNING for TIVDAK.
+Please see full Prescribing Information, including BOXED WARNING for TIVDAK.

 Indication

-TIVDAK is indicated for the treatment of adult patients with recurrent or metastatic cervical cancer with disease progression on or after chemotherapy.
+TIVDAK is indicated for the treatment of adult patients with recurrent or metastatic cervical cancer (r/mCC) with disease progression on or after chemotherapy.